mmorenozam/academic-kickstart/content/authors/admin/_index.md

 Hi, welcome to my personal webpage!

 My name is Mauricio.
-I am a Statistician currently doing my PhD at Jacobs University Bremen.
-Here you will find a summary of my CV and projects I have worked/currently working in.
+I am a Biostatistician currently working as Statistical Counselor at the Research Institute for Farm Animal Biology - Dummerstorf.
+Besides that responsibility, I am currently jumping into the world of farm animal biology in order to come up with my own line of research.
+Here you will find a (non-updated) summary of my CV and projects I have worked/currently working in.